Why is it so difficult to deal with the opioid crisis?

 Several states launched so-called prescription-drug monitoring programs (PDMP), which tap into databases to identify patients that may be seeing multiple doctors for the same drug.
 The NarxCare tool goes one step further: it connects the PDMP with electronic medical records in order to aid doctors to identify those at risk of addiction or overdose by providing visuals, such as graphs and risk scores, alongside a quick summary of the patient’s prescription history.

 Recently, MAP Health Management, which aims to leverage on unstructured and isolated healthcare data – in electronic medical records, paper charts, and conversations with no standardized mechanism – to deliver better treatment, partnered with IBM Watson.
-In May 2017, the company said their partnership with the artificial narrow intelligence program will help tackle a gap in addiction treatment by using data and technology to understand which patients are at the greatest risk of relapse.
+In May 2017, the company said their partnership with the artificial narrow intelligence program would help tackle a gap in addiction treatment by using data and technology to understand which patients are at the greatest risk of relapse.
 MAP Health Management can then empower its platform users with relevant treatment and intervention resources, with the goal of ultimately helping treatment experts, care managers, and others take action before addiction victims relapse.

 2) Digital maps

 In order to somehow make sense of the devastating phenomenon, the Washington/Baltimore High-Intensity Drug Trafficking Area decided to create a tool that would give law enforcement and health officials the data they need to respond to the public health crisis as swiftly as possible.
 The result was a web app called ODMAP that combines street-level data with tools from Esri, the digital mapping company, to help public health officials, police departments, and first responders track and respond to overdoses in real time.
-While there are many apps tracking the opioid crisis, ODMAP is particular as it tracks specifically overdoses and throughout the entire U.S.
+While there are many apps tracking the opioid crisis, ODMAP is particular as it tracks specifically overdoses and does so throughout the entire U.S.

 3) Electronic prescriptions

-The widespread adoption of electronic prescriptions—as opposed to the old-school, hand-written note —for certain painkillers could prevent Americans from falling to prey to addictive drugs like Vicodin and OxyContin, writes Dr. Atul Gawande, revered surgeon, healthcare thinker, and journalist, in a new article published in the medical journal Annals of Surgery.
+The widespread adoption of electronic prescriptions—as opposed to the old-school, hand-written note —for certain painkillers could prevent Americans from falling prey to addictive drugs like Vicodin and OxyContin, writes Dr. Atul Gawande, revered surgeon, healthcare thinker, and journalist, in a new article published in the medical journal Annals of Surgery.

 This system of prescribing could “prevent duplicate and forged prescriptions by using 2-factor authentication; reduce dosing errors; cross-reference prescription monitoring program databases; and simplify the prescription process for doctors and patients”, Gawande says.
 Furthermore, “electronic prescribing would make it far easier for surgeons to write smaller prescriptions that meet the needs of 80 percent of patients, or even 50 percent, knowing they could remotely order an additional supply if a patient needed it.”
 Moreover, the use of electronic prescriptions would limit the possibility for doctors running so-called „pill mills”, pain clinics that thrive on a wholesale business of issuing, for example, OxyContin prescriptions.